MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-create-measures.md

     ![](media/desktop-tutorial-create-measures/meastut_netsales_newmeasure_formula_discamount.png)

-If you run out of room for entering a formula or want to see it on separate lines, select the down chevron on the right side of the formula bar to open up more space.
+If you run out of room for entering a formula or want it to be on separate lines, select the down chevron on the right side of the formula bar to open up more space.

     ![](media/desktop-tutorial-create-measures/meastut_netsales_newmeasure_formula_chevron.png)